youyanggu/covid19_projections/projections/README.md

 # Updates

+2020-10-05
+* Final model update (using data from 2020-10-04).
+For more information, read [Youyang Gu's blog post](https://youyanggu.com/blog/six-months-later).
+Follow [@youyanggu](https://twitter.com/youyanggu) on Twitter for continued COVID-19 insights.
+Thank you for your support over the past year.

 2020-07-22
 * We released a major update that tries to better account for increases in cases and deaths from the reopening.
 See [Update Notes on Twitter](https://twitter.com/youyanggu/status/1286421296474202115)